katherineyevsukov/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+>

-The main difference between sessions and tokens has to do with where they are stored.
+>The main difference between sessions and tokens has to do with where they are stored.
 Sessions are kept in server memory, while tokens are stored only on client side.
 A token is generated upon logging in with valid credentials and must be sent with every request to the server.
 On the other hand, a session generates a cookie on the client-side upon proper login and this is the sent automatically with every request for the server to verify.
 Sessions are easier to invalidate but are not as scalable as tokens.
+>
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+>
+>Rather than storing passwords in plain text, bcryptjs first hashes it as many rounds as we desire and incorporates a salt.
+This keeps user info secure and protects against rainbow table attacks.
+>
 3. How are unit tests different from integration and end-to-end testing?
+>
+>Unit tests test code in isolation, independent of other components.
+Integrations tests test the way different components work together.
+End-to-end tests test a full app from top to bottom, simulating how a user would actually go through it.
+>
 4. How does _Test Driven Development_ change the way we write applications and tests?
+>
+>With TDD, we write tests first, then write the smallest amount of code to make the test pass, then refactor.
+The goal is writing higher quality and more reliable code.
+It is highly beneficial as by the time we are finished coding, all our testing is done as well and we know quickly if something we do breaks something elsewhere in our app.